-The Computer Science Program at Bard offers three standard ways to enter the program:
+The Computational Sciences Program at Bard offers three standard ways to enter the program:

 - CMSC 110-119 Introduction to Computing